 Pianos can actually have up to twelve thousand moving parts.
 These moving parts support functions such as the following: keyboard, hammers, strings, dampers, soundboard, and bridge.
 Most parts of the piano are selected for durability as well as longevity.

 The outer rim is specially chosen for these two reasons; generally made of hardwood such as maple or beech.
 Its heaviness is essential for the flexible soundboard, in that it’s best for vibration.
 Having a sturdy rim ensures the sound stays inside the soundboard instead of uselessly dissipating into other parts which produce no sound.

-The hardwood rim is made by bending flexible strips of wood into the desired shaped immediately after applying glue.
+The hardwood rim is made by bending flexible strips of wood into the desired shape immediately after applying glue.
 This system of using bent hardwood was developed in 1880 by C.F.
 Theodore Steinway; using this method reduced manufacturing time and costs.

 Improvements of Piano

 Thick, wooden posts that stabilize the structure are located on the underside of grands and on the back of uprights.
-These posts are made of soft wood for stability.
-These are capable of holding massive weight; the heaviest modern piano now on the market is the Fazioli F308, which weighs in at over a half ton at 1260 pounds, or 570 kg.
+These posts are made of softwood for stability.
+These are capable of holding massive weight; the heaviest modern piano now on the market is the Fazioli F308, which weighs in at over a half-ton at 1260 pounds, or 570 kg.

 Another area where strength is needed is the pinblock.
 The pinblock holds in place the tuning pins.
 These are generally made of maple or beech as is the rim.
 It’s also laminated for added strength, stability, and longevity.

 Piano strings, or wire, are made of high carbon steel because they also need to be strong and durable in order to last for many years.
 Since any and all differences cause tonal distortion, these wires are made as identical as possible in diameter to one another.